simonmichael/hledger/hledger/hledger.m4.md

 or any unambiguous prefix of the name.

 - CMDOPTS are command-specific options, if any.
-Unlike general options, command-specific options must be written after the command name.
+Command-specific options must be written after the command name.
 Eg: `hledger print -x`.

 - CMDARGS are additional arguments to the command, if any.